Jackson Showalter: Assessment

 Showalter was known as "the Kentucky Lion" after his birthplace and his hairstyle, which consisted of a thick mane down the back of his neck, and perhaps also his playing strength.
 His wife Nellie was one of America's leading female players, who won a match against Emanuel Lasker at knight odds 5–2.

 A variation of the Queen's Gambit Accepted is named after him (1.d4 d5 2.c4 dxc4 3.Nf3 Nf6 4.Nc3).

-The famous "Capablanca Simplifying Manoeuvre" in the Orthodox Variation of the Queen's Gambit Declined (1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 Nbd7 6.Nf3 0-0 7.Rc1 c6 8.Bd3 dxc4 9.Bxc4 Nd5) had in fact been used by Showalter in the 1890s, many years before José Raúl Capablanca played it.
+The famous "Capablanca Simplifying Maneuver" in the Orthodox Variation of the Queen's Gambit Declined (1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 Nbd7 6.Nf3 0-0 7.Rc1 c6 8.Bd3 dxc4 9.Bxc4 Nd5) had in fact been used by Showalter in the 1890s, many years before José Raúl Capablanca played it.

 Showalter was inducted in the World Chess Hall of Fame on August 7, 2010.
 His great-granddaughter, Amy Showalter, attended the ceremony and accepted the plaque on behalf of the Showalter family.
+The content of the induction speech was supplied by Kevin Marchese of Columbus, Ohio, who recently completed a comprehensive biography on Showalter which was published by Russell Enterprises Inc. It is currently on pre-order for a November 10, 2026 release.